espenraugstad/stratify/README.md

 # Stratify

+Spotify playlist utility app.

+## Features
-Copy songs from playlists you follow to your own playlists.
-Does not delete songs from the playlist you copy songs to.
+* Copy from multiple playlists to another one.
+Can also create new playlists to copy to.
+Does not remove or duplicate songs in the target playlist.
+* Can delete multiple playlists at once.

 ## Todo
-* Add possibility to copy songs from multiple playlists at once.
-* Add possibility to create new playlist (if possible).
+* Generate random playlists with songs from your existing playlists.